 Selectively pursue strategic acquisitions.
-We have a successful history of acquiring HSA portfolios and businesses that strengthen our platform, including the recent acquisition of WageWorks.
+We have a successful history of acquiring HSA portfolios and businesses that strengthen our platform.
 We expect to continue this growth strategy and regularly evaluate opportunities.
 We have developed an internal capability to source, evaluate, and integrate acquisitions that have created value for stockholders.
 We believe the nature of our competitive landscape provides significant acquisition opportunities.
 Many of our competitors view their HSA businesses as non-core functions.
 We believe they may look to divest these assets and, in certain cases, be limited from making acquisitions due to depository capital requirements.